 By attaching your blog link to a Facebook page, you can easily create a steady stream of traffic to your blog without spending a dime.
 Facebook is an excellent source of free traffic.
 The more friends you have and the more groups you belong to, the more potential exposure your blog will have.

 You don’t have to have an elaborate, Facebook business page.
 You can if you want to, but you really don’t have to.
 The nice thing about a personal profile is – regular, everyday conversations take place on people’s Facebook walls.
 Post comments, engage in conversation, offer humorous tidbits from time to time and you will connect with prospective buyers and customers.
-Most importantly, you’ll do it naturally without take the artificial approach of bombing anyone’s inbox with offers and invitations.
+Most importantly, you’ll do it naturally without taking the artificial approach of bombing anyone’s inbox with offers and invitations.

 Offers are fine.
 Just make sure you’re delivering them to people who are interested in what you’re offering.
 Blasting people with ads and offers indiscriminately will only turn them off and agitate them.
 When the time comes that they’re actually interested in the type of products or services you offer… they’ll end up taking their business elsewhere because your marketing approach left a bad taste in their mouth.